Background pattern

 • Abdominal pain.

-• Increased levels of some liver tests.
+• Increased values of some liver tests.

 • Increased hair loss.

-• Eczema, dry skin, skin rash and itching.
+• Eczema, dry skin, skin rash, and itching.

 • Increased levels of certain enzymes in the blood (creatinine phosphokinase).

-• Decreased levels of potassium in the blood.
+• Decreased potassium levels in the blood.

 • Anxiety.

-• Urticaria (skin rash).
+• Hives (skin rash).

 • Tendon rupture.